Connect Excel to Apache Hadoop in Azure HDInsight with the Microsoft Hive ODBC driver

 Parameter Description Use Native Query When it is selected, the ODBC driver does NOT try to convert TSQL into HiveQL.
 You shall use it only if you are 100% sure you are submitting pure HiveQL statements.
 When connecting to SQL Server or Azure SQL Database, you should leave it unchecked.
 Rows fetched per block When fetching a large number of records, tuning this parameter may be required to ensure optimal performances.
 Default string column length, Binary column length, Decimal column scale The data type lengths and precisions may affect how data is returned.
 They cause incorrect information to be returned due to loss of precision and/or truncation.

-Click Test to test the data source.
-When the data source is configured correctly, it shows TESTS COMPLETED SUCCESSFULLY!.
+Select Test to test the data source.
+When the data source is configured correctly, the test result shows SUCCESS!.

 Import data into Excel from HDInsight